AdobeDocs/campaign.en/help/v8/start/privacy.md

 >[!NOTE]
 >
->For more on personal data and on the different entities that manage data (Data Controller, Data Processor and Data Subject), see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/privacy/privacy-and-recommendations.html?lang=en#personal-data){target="_blank"}.
+>For more on personal data and on the different entities that manage data (Data Controller, Data Processor and Data Subject), see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/privacy/privacy-and-recommendations.html#personal-data){target="_blank"}.

-### Namespaces {#namesspaces}
+## Namespaces {#namesspaces}

 Before creating Privacy requests, define the namespace you will use.
 The namespace is the key that will be used to identify the Data Subject in the Adobe Campaign database.

+To learn more about identity namespaces, see the [Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/identity/namespaces.html) documentation){target="_blank"}.

 <!--ACC-->Three namespaces are available out-of-the-box: email, phone and mobile phone.
 If you need a different namespace (a recipient custom field, for example), you can create a new one from **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL Namespaces]**.